 Most GUI components work as you're used to from other applications, but some components have more specific behaviours, which are described as follows.

 These docs are written from a Windows user view.
 Not because MuTools prefers Windows, no, it's just that repeating the platform-specific differences all the time would be boring for you as well for me.
-So that's why the following is mentioned only here and on the User Interface page:
+So that's why the following is mentioned only once here:

 Whenever this user guide mentions right-click, do [Ctrl]+click.

-Note that a right-click might work too, it depends on your OSX setup.
+Note that a right-click might work too, it depends on your MacOS setup.

 Whenever this user guide mentions [Ctrl]+click, do [Apple]+click.